antonio-malcolm/immerable-record/workspaces/immerable/README.md

   };

 healthCheckStore.getHealthCheckDataUpdateTimestamp = function() {

-    // SAMPLE IMMERABLE RECORD .getIn METHOD USAGE...
-    // (NOT STRICTLY NECESSARY, AS WE CAN GET BY VANILLA JS DOT NOTAION)... return this.getIn(
+    return healthCheckStore.getIn(
         [ 'healthCheckDataUpdateTimestamp' ],
         Date.now()
       );
   };

 healthCheckStore.setHealthCheckDataUpdateTimestamp = function() {
-    return this.setIn(
+    return healthCheckStore.setIn(
         [ 'healthCheckDataUpdateTimestamp' ],
         Date.now()
       );
   };

 healthCheckStore.resetHealthCheckDataUpdateTimestamp = function() {
-    return this.setIn(
+    return healthCheckStore.setIn(
         [ 'healthCheckDataUpdateTimestamp' ],
         0
       );
   };

 // PREVENT REASSIGNMENT OR EXTENSION, OF THE INITIAL INSTANCE
+// (or, use Object.seal, depending on your use case)
-// (Object.seal is fine, too)
+//
-// ALL SUBSEQUENT INSTANCES / DRAFTS RETURNED, ON UPDATE, ARE ALREADY NON-EXTENSIBLE...
+// SUBSEQUENT INSTANCES / DRAFTS RETURNED ARE FROZEN,
+// WITH OR WITHOUT THIS...
 Object.freeze(healthCheckStore);
 ```